oracle/docker-images/OracleDatabase/SingleInstance/FAQ.md

 Yes, this feature is supported version 19.3 onwards.

 Versions prior to 19.3 available on the [Oracle Container Registry](https://container-registry.oracle.com/), like the Oracle Database 12c Standard Edition 2 and Enterprise Edition images, are not based on any of the Dockerfiles contained in this repository.
-If you require the runtime functionality documented in this repository, you will need to build an image from the appropriate Dockerfile.
+For such versions, if you require the runtime functionality documented in this repository, you will need to build an image from the appropriate Dockerfile.

 ## How do I change the timezone of my container